 For the quantitative ability sections the official GMAT guide which also comes exclusively for quantitative section should a very useful resource.

 As far as preparation on the internet goes there are 3 main aspects to it-

 - Learning the concepts through e-books or tutorials.

 - Having constant interaction with experts.

-The 1st aspect is definitely your stepping stone because without the conceptual knowledge you can’t hope to proceed any further to prepare GMAT.
+The 1st aspect is definitely your stepping stone because without the conceptual knowledge you can’t hope to proceed any further with your studies.
 You can find the same books that were mentioned above online at www.amazon.com.
-However be careful only to buy/download the latest versions of these books as the earlier ones maybe outdated and not of much use.
+However, be careful only to buy/download the latest versions of these books as the earlier ones maybe outdated and not of much use.

 There are also a lot of video tutorials that are available online on various websites.
-Not all these are of sufficient quality to help you to prepare GMAT.
+Not all these are of appropriate quality to help you in taking GMAT.
 The most standard tutorials will be found at www.youtube.com and there are also a few good quality videos available on www.khanacademy.org , these however don’t cover the entire syllabus of GMAT.
 Some good quality tutorials are also available on the sites like www.crack-gmat.com and www.4gmat.com .

 Practice is the key: